Russell Broadbent

-Russell Evan Broadbent (born 25 December 1950) is an Australian politician who is a Liberal Party member of the House of Representatives, representing the Division of Monash (previously McMillan).
-He is one of the longest-serving current members of parliament, having served from 1990 to 1993, 1996 to 1998, and since 2004.
-In February 2022, he made headlines after promoting Ivermectin as a treatment for COVID-19 in Parliament, claiming that he and his wife had taken it after testing positive to the virus.
-He is one of a handful of Australian MPs who have refused to get the COVID-19 vaccination.
+Russell Evan Broadbent (born 25 December 1950) is an Australian politician who was a member of the House of Representatives.
+He is one of the longest-serving recent members of parliament, having served for a total of over 25 years, from 1990 to 1993, from 1996 to 1998, and from 2004 to 2025.
+He had represented the divisions of Corinella, McMillan, and most recently, Monash.

+In November 2023, Broadbent stood down from the Liberal Party and its parliamentary party room and joined the crossbench in response to losing his party endorsement for Monash ahead of the 2025 federal election.
+He stood for re-election in the 2025 election as an independent, but failed to win the seat.

 Early life

 Broadbent was born on 25 December 1950 in Koo Wee Rup, Victoria.
 He was a company director and self-employed retailer before entering politics.
 In the 1970s he was a "jumpsuit-wearing singer of show band The Trutones, which reportedly once opened for John Farnham".

 Broadbent served on the Pakenham Shire Council from 1981 to 1987, including as shire president from 1984 to 1985.
 He also served as a commissioner of the Dandenong Valley Authority from 1984 to 1987 and as chairman of the Western Port Development Council from 1985 to 1990.